IApp

 SimpleVoipSender simple module

 Implements a simple VoIP source.
-It is a constant bitrate source, with talkspurt support added.
+It is a constant bitrate source, with talk spurt support added.
 Packets do not contain actual voice data.
-Connection setup/teardown is not modelled.
-The peer must be a SimpleVoipReceiver.
+Connection setup/teardown is not modeled.
+The peer must be a ~SimpleVoipReceiver.

 SinkApp compound module